PCodeXbro/QuantInternshipSearchSummer2024/Companies/BlackEdge Capital.md

 ## Why I'm Interested:

 ## Strategy:
 I plan to reach out to the recruiter on LinkedIn, expressing my interest in the Quant Internship role and asking for more details about the application process.
+Applications officially open August.

 ## Application Status:
-Applications open, not yet applied.
+No open applications.
+Planning to send a LinkedIn message to the recruiter on Monday.

 ## Updates: